jlangch/venice/doc/readme/datatypes-custom.md

 Venice is dynamically typed and provides a rich set of datatypes.
-But with domain modelling primitive types like longs, strings, and maps are not as expressive as we are used to with languages that have a type system.
+But with domain modelling primitive types like longs, strings, and maps are not as expressive as we are used to with languages that allow you to define your own types.

-Even though Venice will never progress into a statically typed language, the ability to define custom types will make a domain model more expressive.
+Even though Venice will never progress into a statically typed language, the ability to define custom types will make a domain model more expressive and type safe.

-Venice is validating the instantiation of the custom types by checking the values for type compliance.
+Venice is validating the instantiation of custom types by checking the values for type compliance.
 With value immutability the instantiated values are guaranteed to be valid for their lifetime.

-Due to the dynamic nature of Venice, function arguments are not type checked implicitly, if required so preconditions can be added for runtime checking.
+Due to the dynamic nature of Venice, types cannot not be checked at read time and function arguments are not type checked implicitly, if required so function preconditions can be added for runtime checking.

 Venice custom types are composed from 'smaller' types:

 - Composing types with "AND" (records)
 - Composing types with "OR" (choices)
-- Wrapper types (constraints)
+- Wrapping types (constraints)

-Custom types can be defined with an optional validation function that validates the instantiation of the type.
+Custom types can be defined with an optional validation function that validates the instantiation of a type.